idris-lang/Idris2/README.md

 separated from the high level language which means it is potentially usable as a core language for other high level syntaxes.

-Javascript
+JavaScript
 ----------
-The javascript codegen uses the new BigInt, hence nodejs 10.4 or higher is required.
+The JavaScript codegen uses the new BigInt, hence nodejs 10.4 or higher is required.

 Editor Plugins
 --------------